lovelyjuice/diarypost/README.md

 #Diarypost

 !!!!
-THIS PROJECT IS STILL UNDER DEVELOPMENT !!!!
+THIS PROJECT IS STILL UNDER DEVELOPING !!!!

 Simple diary post webpage wrote in PHP.